AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-02-ES6#3-template-literals-and-methods.md

 how are you?\ "
 ```

-In ES6 we simply have to wrap everything inside backticks, no more backslash on each line.
+In ES6 we simply have to wrap everything inside backticks, no more backslashes on each line.

 ``` javascript
 const content = `hello,